contributte/pdf/readme.md

 			$pdf->pageFormat = "A4-L"; // wide format
 			$pdf->getMPDF()->setFooter("|© www.mysite.com|"); // footer

-			// now you have 3 posibilites:
+			// now you have 2 posibilites:

-			// 1. render template in browser and terminate, e.g. testing
-			$pdf->test();

-			// 2. save file to server
+			// 1. save file to server
 			$pdf->save(WWW_DIR . "/generated/"); // as a filename $this->documentTitle will be used
 			$pdf->save(WWW_DIR . "/generated/", "another file 123); // OR use a custom name